davianoh/davianoh/README.md

 ## What I do:
-- 🔭 I’m currently working on my research in the University
+- 🔭 I’m currently working on my research at university but open to any opportunities.
-- 🌱 I’m currently learning AI Engineering
+- 🌱 I’m expanding my knowledge in AI, mainly on NLP.
-- 👯 I’m looking to expand and improve my knowledge constantly
+- 👯 Always eager to learn and improve my skills.
 - 💬 Ask me about anything, Lets Talk :D
 - 📫 How to reach me: Just connect and dm me in Linkedin
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: hoho :D
+- ⚡ Fun fact: I’m up for any challenge!